-In the early part of the 20th century, mortgages were still difficult for the average person to obtain from mortgage companies or savings and loan institutions (S&Ls, a type of depository or bank) [see insert].
+In the early part of the 20th century, mortgages were still difficult for the average person to obtain from mortgage companies or savings and loan institutions (S&Ls), a type of depository or bank [see insert].
 The Great Depression and its historically high unemployment rates led to an unprecedented wave of loan defaults.
 The surge in homes lost to foreclosure further depressed housing values and the nation's overall economy.

-The answer was to form a new national mortgage market and in 1934 Congress passed the National Housing Act.
+The answer was to form a new national mortgage market, and in 1934 Congress passed the National Housing Act.
 The Act created the Federal Housing Administration (FHA) [see insert] to provide government insurance backing home loans during the New Deal Era to help resuscitate the U.S. housing market and protect lenders from mortgage default.
 As a national mortgage loan insurance program, it gave greater incentive to banks, building and loan associations and other institutions to make loans to Americans.
-The Act was amended in 1938 to charter Fannie Mae [see insert], to create a secondary mortgage market.
-Fannie Mae's explicit role was to buy FHA insured loans from lenders, providing liquidity to support the flow of credit.
-The Housing and Urban Development Act of 1968 subsequently split Fannie Mae into two separate corporations: Fannie Mae, to purchase conventional (non-U.S. government-insured or government-guaranteed) mortgages that conformed to specific underwriting standards, and the Government National Mortgage Association, or Ginnie Mae [see insert], whose full faith and credit guaranty would provide liquidity to lenders while broadening the market for mortgage loan investment beyond portfolio ownership.
-These loans are insured or guaranteed by the FHA, HUD's Office of Public and Indian Housing (PIH), the VA Home Loan Program for Veterans, the U.S. Department of Agriculture's (USDA) Rural Development Housing, and Community Facilities Programs and Rural Development Guaranteed Rural Rental Housing Program (RD).
-(GinnieMae.gov, n.d.)

 Together, these federal agencies transformed the standard mortgage product.
 At the start, FHA loans were short term, requiring refinancing every five years.
 It later changed to self- amortizing and long-term loans, e.g., 30 years, which reduced monthly payments over the amortization5 schedule.
-While the percentage of payment toward
+While the percentage of payment toward interest was very high at the beginning, the lower payment placed more people into homes.
+The goal of the new market was to take home ownership from Wall Street to Main Street, as it was believed home- ownership built wealth.